microsoft/Accera/docs/Manual/09 Parameters.md

 # Section 9: Parameters

 Accera parameters are placeholders that get replaced with concrete values when we add a function to a package.
-A parameter can be used in a `Nest`, a `Schedule`, or an `ActionPlan`.
+A parameter can be used in a `Nest`, a `Schedule`, or an `Plan`.

 ## Parameterized nests
 Recall that a `Nest` represents the loop-nest logic.
 We can parameterize the nest shape and the iteration logic.
 For example, consider the following parameterized version of matrix multiplication: